active-logic/uta/Documentation/Notes.md

 Since the notation may evolve, I also (ideally) want snippets to be auto-generated from the C# version.

+### Persist Atom config on github

+Atom config has a predefined .gitignore file...

+### Test snippets

+A quick test shows gaps in translation; nevermind that I'm not familiar with what atom snippets for C# actually do.
+Reviewing

 ## Detecting conflicts

 We can detect a conflict inside an input string.
 On import this is something like: